Brandmark logoBrandmark4.1

 Choose Brandmark if you need:

-• Startups needing affordable logo design
+• Startups needing a quick, affordable logo

-• Non-designers seeking professional-looking logos
+• Non-designers requiring professional-looking brand assets

 Choose Notion Calendar if you need:

-• Notion users managing projects and schedules
+• Notion power users managing projects & schedules

 Switching Between Them